Deep tree-ensembles for multi-output prediction: The proposed method

 Given a trained ensemble of decision trees, tree-embeddings are generated using the following procedure.
 Initially, all the trees are converted to a binary vector where each position is associated with a node.
 These vectors are concatenated, resulting in $C = \{c_1, c_2, .... c_{|C|} \}$, $|C|$ being the total number of nodes in the ensemble.
 By treating $c \in C$ as a feature, we create a new representation $F \in R^{|N| \times |C|}$ where $N$ stands for the number of instances in the dataset.
 The values in $F$ are instantiated according to how instances traverse the trees.
 Namely, $F_{ij}$ equals to 1 if such instance $i$ belongs to node (cluster) $j$, otherwise its value is set to 0, as exemplified in Figure \ref{figure:decisionpath}.
 In more detail, in \ref{figure:decisionpath}, we show a hypothetical instance being classified into leaf nodes 4 and 10.
 Next, we show the binary vector representation for the instance, where colored circles correspond to vector positions set to 1.

 Secondly, we discard the nodes in $F$ (columns $F_{.j}$) which are present in more than $p\%$ of the instances, removing non-meaningful nodes, such as the ones located close to the root and the root itself.
 Next, the remaining nodes are weighted according to Equation \ref{equation:weights} where nodes that contain many instances are credited a lower weight, and the opposite is valid for more representative nodes.
-In Equation \ref{equation:weights}, $w_j$ stands for the weight assigned to node $j$, $|c_j|$ is the number of instances that transverse $j$ and $e$ is a small positive value for numerical stability.
+In Equation \ref{equation:weights}, $w_j$ stands for the weight assigned to node $j$, $|c_j|$ is the number of instances that traverse $j$ and $e$ is a small positive value for numerical stability.

 Lastly, the filtered and weighted vectors are transferred from their high dimensional space to a lower dimensional one.
 Pliakos and Vens \cite{pliakos2018} evaluated several standard methods in this context, such as: PCA, kernel PCA, independent component analysis and truncated singular value decomposition.
 The results obtained from their experiments have showed that PCA is often associated with superior results.
 Hence, here we also employ PCA to obtain the final tree-embeddings.
+Recall that, the input to PCA should be centered before being processed.

 This way, through this representation learning component, we yield a compact but yet informative and target-aware representation.
 By transferring the tree-path features to a low dimensional space we make our approach computationally more efficient removing as well any existing noise.
 Moreover, by tuning the number of kept components (final dimensionality of the $F$ space) we implicitly assign a latent weight to the added feature set, in relation to the original space $X$.
 Thus, we can control the number of added features.
 Recall that, this procedure is performed separately for each ensemble model ($\beta_i$) due to the embeddings cross-over mechanism, as shown in Figure \ref{figure:deepforest}.